trampgeek/moodle-qtype_coderunner/README.md

 for your particular environment.

-  1. If you haven't succeeded in installing the LiuSandbox correctly, you can try running all your code via *runguard* in the so-called *NullSandbox*.
+  1. If you haven't succeeded in installing the LiuSandbox correctly, you can run programs in any of the supported languages via *runguard* in the *RunguardSandbox*, or can also run Python3 and Ideone programs  remotely on the Ideone system (ideone.com) using the *IdeoneSandbox*.
-Assuming the install script successfully created the user *coderunner* and set the *runguard* program to run as root, the nullsandbox is reasonably safe, in that it limits execution time resource usage and limits file access to those parts of the file system visible to all users.
+     * The RunguardSandbox.
+Assuming the install script successfully created the user *coderunner* and set the *runguard* program to run as root, the RunguardSandbox is reasonably safe, in that it controls memory usage and execution time and limits file access to those parts of the file system visible to all users.
 However, it does not prevent use of system calls like *socket* that might open connections to other servers behind your firewall and of course it depends on the Unix server being securely set up in the first place.
 There are also potential problems with controlling fork bombs and/or testing of heavily multithreaded languages or student submissions.
-That being said, our own quiz server has been making extensive use of the NullSandbox for a full semester and the only problem that occurred was when multiple Python submissions attempted to run the Java Virtual Machine (heavily multithreaded), for which the process limit previously set for Python was inadequate.
-That limit has since been multiplied by 10, but this is not a satisfactory long-term solution.

-    To use only the NullSandbox, change the file `CodeRunner/coderunner/Sandbox/sandbox_config.php` to list only `nullsandbox` as an option.
+That being said, our own quiz server has been making extensive use of the RunguardSandbox for two years and only once had a problem when multiple Python submissions attempted to run the Java Virtual Machine (heavily multithreaded), for which the process limit previously set for Python was inadequate.
+That limit has since been multiplied by 10.
+To use only the RunguardSandbox, change the file `CodeRunner/coderunner/Sandbox/sandbox_config.php` to list only `runguardsandbox` as an option.
+     * The IdeoneSandbox. ideone.com is a compute server that runs programs submitted either through a browser or through a web-services API in a huge number of different languages.
+This is not recommended for production use, as execution turn-around time is frequently too large (from 10 seconds to a minute or more) to give a tolerable user experience.
+A key to access the Ideone web-services is required; runs are free up to a certain number but you then have to pay for usage. *** TBS *** Details on key entry etc ***.
+The IdeoneSandbox is there mainly as a proof of concept of the idea of off-line execution and to support occasional use of unusual languages.

   2. If you are using the LiuSandbox for Python and C, the supplied `sandbox_config.php` should be correct.
 Obviously the appropriate languages